SignalK/signalk-java/README.md

 This software is no longer under active development.
+New maintainer required.
 ---
 Signal K Java Artemis Server
 ============================